Dani Pérez (footballer)

-Daniel "Dani" Pérez Guerrero (born 26 July 2005) is a Spanish professional footballer who plays as a midfielder for Betis Deportivo Balompié.
+Daniel Pérez Guerrero (born 26 July 2005) is a Spanish professional footballer who plays as a midfielder for Betis Deportivo Balompié.

 Professional career

 Pérez is a youth product of Real Betis, and worked his way up their youth sides before being promoted to their reserves in 2022.
 On 5 October 2022, he signed a professional contract with Betis until 2025 and started training with their senior squad.
 He made his senior and professional debut with Real Betis as a late substitute in a 3–0 UEFA Europa League win over HJK Helsinki on 3 November 2022.

 International career

 Pérez is a youth international for Spain, having played up to the Spain U18s.

 Personal life

 Pérez is the cousin of the Olympic gymnast Ana Pérez.